-‘Beavis and Butt-Head’: Everything You Need to Know Before Mike Judge Brings Them Back on Comedy Central
+‘Beavis and Butt-Head’: Everything You Need to Know Before Mike Judge Brings Them Back

 That’s still a long time since anyone has seen Beavis and Butt-Head, let alone new generations who never met them.
 Here is why they are important and why it’s a big deal that they are coming back.